Pirkn/Leaad/Backend/API_DOCUMENTATION.md

 2. Uses sophisticated prompt engineering to generate authentic Reddit posts
 3. Creates 5 different post variations for different subreddits
 4. Focuses on value-driven content with natural product mentions
+5. Saves all generated posts to the posts table with read status set to false

+**Database Storage:**
+- All generated posts are automatically saved to the `posts` table
+- Each post includes: user_id, product_id, subreddit, title, description, read (false)
+- Posts are associated with the authenticated user and specified product

 **Example Usage:**